Set up license token validation keys

 Manage validation keys in the UI console

-• To create a new key pair, click Generate new key.
+To generate a new key pair, click Generate new key.
+The new key is added at the top of the list.

-• To set a key pair as the active key pair, click the check mark icon on the left next to it.
+To set a key pair as the active key pair, click the three-dot menu for the key pair, select Set as active, and click Yes to confirm the change.

-• To delete a key pair, click the trash can icon next to it, and click Yes to confirm the deletion.
+To delete a key pair, click the three-dot menu for the key pair, select Delete and click Yes to confirm the deletion.
 You cannot delete the active key pair.

 Manage validation keys through the API